Panday Sining

 Panday Sining (abbreviated as PS) is national-democratic militant cultural youth mass organization based in the Philippines.
-It is part of the broader Bagong Alyansang Makabayan, a left-wing alliance in the Philippines.
+It is part of the broader Bagong Alyansang Makabayan, a far-left alliance in the Philippines.

 The organization creates various protest art forms, including concerts, visual art, and street art, with the aim of exposing the Philippine government and expressing the causes and struggles of marginalized sectors in the country and abroad.
 Panday Sining provide educational discussions and other fora relating on Philippine art and society.